sframe-wg/sframe/draft-ietf-sframe-enc.md

-Once an SFrame stack has been provisioned with the `sframe_epoch_secret` for an epoch, it can compute the required KID values on demand (as well as the resulting SFrame keys/nonces derived from the `base_key` and KID), as it needs to encrypt/decrypt for a given member.
+Once an SFrame stack has been provisioned with the `sframe_epoch_secret` for an epoch, it can compute the required KID values on demand (as well as the resulting SFrame keys/nonces derived from the `base_key` and KID), as it needs to encrypt or decrypt for a given member.

 ~~~ aasvg
   ...